Diving among sea lions in the Sea of Cortez – Mexico

 Sardine Run in Magdalena Bay (September through December)

 One of the most spectacular experiences during your stay in La Paz is the day trip to Magdalena Bay, on the Pacific side of Baja California Sur.
-Here you will experience up close the Sardine Run, an impressive natural phenomenon where predators like marlins hunt large schools of sardines.
+Here you will experience the Sardine Run up close, an impressive natural phenomenon where predators like marlins hunt large schools of sardines.

 Leave La Paz at 7:30 a.m. for a drive of about 2 hours and 20 minutes to a small fishing village on the coast.
 This remote community consists of about 200 residents and has no running water or electricity.
 We work with local fishermen here, who make their boats available for this special safari.

-Upon arrival, you will board a canopied boat for a 5 to 6 hour marine safari.
-You will be accompanied by an experienced guide who will tell you all about the marine life in this area.
-Because the sardine bait balls move at lightning speed, snorkeling is done instead of diving.
-You may encounter hunting marlins here, as well as turtles, sea lions, dolphins and sometimes even whales.
+Upon arrival, you will board a canopied boat for a 5- to 6-hour marine safari.
+However, you will be accompanied by an experienced guide who will tell you all about the marine life in this area.
+Because the sardine bait balls move at lightning speed, they are snorkeled rather than dived.
+You can encounter hunting marlins here, as well as turtles, sea lions, dolphins and sometimes even whales.

-During the trip, delicious traditional burritos are served for lunch.
+During the tour, delicious traditional burritos will be served for lunch.
 You can bring your own snorkeling equipment or borrow it from the diving school.
 After the safari you will drive back to La Paz, a perfect opportunity to recover from all the impressions.
 Around 7 p.m. you will be back at your accommodation.

 Snorkeling with whale sharks (October to April)